vinschess/Interview-Programming-Problem/README.md

-## Interview Programming Problem
+## Interview Programming Problems

 This repository contains all programming problems those haven been asked during interview from various top tech companies.

 In this, I provide a problem statement along with companies name in which the problem has been asked and a test_cases.txt file which contains some test cases.
 I will add new test cases time to time.

-These problem statements have been solved in following programming language:
+These problem statements have been solved in following programming languages:
 1. Python
 2. Go
 3. Python